 Each person’s Therapeutic Listening program will be monitored and updated throughout their ongoing treatment intervention with ‘Kids Power OT’.
 Therapeutic Listening programs can be carried out at home, school/childcare or at the clinic with ongoing support from a therapist who is trained in their use.
 Each chip/ app is reviewed on a fortnightly basis with the overall program typically in place for two to six months for initial gains.
 However, many individuals continue beyond the time frame or find some of the chips/ apps useful as part of an ongoing sensory diet.
 As you need to be a licensed provider to purchase Therapeutic Listening chips ‘Kids Power OT’ is happy to purchase these chips/apps for ongoing use as requested.

-If you would like further information to see if this would be a suitable intervention, please call us on 0877960526 or send us an email email@example.com
+If you would like further information to see if this would be a suitable intervention, please send us an email email@example.com

 Information on this page is adapted from Sheila Frick training course ‘Listening with the whole body’.